 Join us for Zazen

-Chuoji Temple Zazen Group Leader Kazuo MIYAURA
+Chuo-ji Temple Zazen Group

 ■ What is Zazen?

-■ Zazen at Chuoji Temple
+■ Zazen at Chuo-ji Temple

-The Chuoji Temple regards the weekly practice of Zazen at the temple as an important missionary activity.
-Every Sunday morning we sit for Zazen and receive lectures from the abbot of Chuoji on sutras, topics concerning modern society, or how to live our lives in the spirit of Zen teachings.
+The Chuo-ji Temple regards the weekly practice of zazen at the temple as an important community activity.
+Every Sunday morning we sit in zazen, and the abbot of Chuo-ji often gives talks about sutras,

 Time